microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 associated with it, and do nothing (as to not create many duplicate "Ubuntu" profiles, for example).

+Additionally, each dynamic profile generator **must have a unique source guid** to associate with the profile.
+When a dynamic profile is generated, the source's guid will be added to the profile, to make sure the profile is correlated with the source it came from.

 When a dynamic profile generator runs, it will determine what new profiles need to be added to the user settings, and it can append those to the list of profiles.
 The generator will return some sort of result indicating that it wants